 Kriebel Mill Road and Water Street Road, Worcester, PA

-The fifth community school was Johnson’s located on the Worcester side of the Township line Road and Skippack Township [Grange Ave and Water Street Road].
-On April 1820 William Johnson bought the farm of Jacob Zimmerman from family members representing the Zimmerman estate.
-The deed of 1820 states that “a new school house IS erected” differing from the Joseph Heebner version that states “that a plot of ground with a new school house be erected; is reserved.”
-It is this school that was referred to as the Johnson or “Green Hill” School, owing to its location in the township.
+The fifth community school was Johnson’s, located on the Worcester side of the township line separating Worcester and Skippack Townships [Grange Ave and Water Street Road].
+In April 1820 William Johnson bought the farm of Jacob Zimmerman from family members representing the Zimmerman estate.
+The school was referred to as the Johnson or “Green Hill” School.

 She also provided this description: “The desks were in one long row all around the schoolroom, against the wall, with a long bench to fit each desk.
 There was a little entry before coming into the schoolroom.”

-The following is an incomplete chronology of teachers, class lists and events from the earliest records until the school was sold in 1915.
+The following is an incomplete chronology of teachers, class lists, and events from the earliest records until the school was sold in 1915.
 Class lists are often incomplete.
 Teacher ‘Reports to the Board of Directors’ occurred monthly.
 Students who did or did not appear on one list may have appeared or disappeared on another.
-Attendance, Progress and Deportment was tracked.
-Progress and deportment was listed as Very Good, Good, Average, Middling, Poor and Very Poor and Indifferent.
+Attendance, Progress, and Deportment were tracked.
+Progress and Deportment were listed as Very Good, Good, Average, Middling, Poor, Very Poor, and Indifferent.

 1849-1850 John Pugh